RazumauMikita/nodejs2024Q1-service/README.md

 Migration into container doesn't work.
 You can start migrate locally.

 1. Set DB_HOST value in .env to "localhost".
-2. Start postgres database or container.
+2. Start postgres database or new container.
 3. disable synchronize in app.module
+4. Drop tables in database if they exist.

 ```
 npm run build